SDA1813/Charity-Pledge-Report-Analysis-using-Alteryx/README.md

 # Charity-Pledge-Report-Analysis-using-Alteryx
 Charity Pledge Report Analysis
+This is a data analysis project focused on understanding charitable giving patterns through pledge data.
+While this analysis could have been performed using tools like Excel or Python, I chose to use Alteryx due to its intuitive, no-code/low-code interface and powerful data preparation capabilities.
+Alteryx made the entire data cleaning, transformation, and analysis process more efficient and streamlined.
+I thoroughly enjoyed working on this project and leveraging Alteryx to extract meaningful insights from raw data.

 Problem Statement:
 As part of a non-profit organization focused on facilitating charitable giving, we received a System Pledge Report detailing pledges made to various charities.
 However, this report lacked contextual information about the charities themselves.
 To gain actionable insights, we were tasked with integrating the pledge data with a master Charity Information dataset.
 The objective was to identify: